hamdaankhalidroot/LeftOverDesignProcess/Flows/ProviderEmployeeAdmin(food bank) OnlyEditProfileFlow.md

 - Once on the home page
-- Provider can go to navbar and click profile
+- ProviderEmployee with admin can go to navbar and click profile
 - On the profile page, provider has options to update their address, phone, email, name, income-restriction
 - Can click save to save , discard changes or click delete account if wanting to delete too
 - can navigate backe to home page